-This is part of the argument against sumo deadlift.
+This is part of the argument against the sumo deadlift.
 Because the moment arm is shorter, the torque requirements of the hips are reduced making the lift easier.
-However, this 2D analysis is not representative of what occurs in three dimensional space.
-A 2001 paper by Escamilla et al. found similar summated moments when looking at various squat widths (3).
+However, this 2D analysis is not representative of what occurs in three-dimensional space.
+A 2001 paper by Escamilla et al. found similar summated moments when looking at various squat widths.
+(3)

 The difference is due to the additional complexity added by the transverse plane in the 3D model which alters moments.
 The image below outlines the difference between moment arms calculated in 2D vs 3D.

-Essentially, the difference between the 2D and 3D model is that in the 2D model the moment arm is the distance from the hips to the bar.
-In the 3D model the moment arm becomes the length of the femur, which remains unchanged regardless of which style is being used.
-If we refer back to the 2002 paper where electromyographic comparisons of the sumo and conventional deadlift found similar demands placed on the hips, then the findings make sense when evaluating moments within a 3D model.
+Essentially, the difference between the 2D and 3D models is that in the 2D model the moment arm is the distance from the hips to the bar.
+In the 3D model, the moment arm becomes the length of the femur, which remains unchanged regardless of which style of deadlift is being used.
+If you refer back to the 2002 paper where electromyographic comparisons of the sumo and conventional deadlift found similar demands placed on the hips, then the findings make sense when evaluating moments within a 3D model.

-Morphology in this context refers to the form and structure of the human body.
-As such we will discuss inter-individual differences in hip structure and how it impacts movement and performance.
+Morphology in this context refers to the form and structure of the human body — that is, length and shape of your limbs.
+This is an important topic to dig into when figuring out inter-individual differences in hip structure.
+Just like every training program needs to be customized for each person, your body structure impacts movement and performance.
 A 2003 paper by Lequesne et al. found significant inter-individual differences in joint space width.
 (5)

 Further, we can look at differences in femoral anteversion and retroversion.
 Hip anteversion is an internal rotation of the femur, the degree of which exists on a spectrum.
 The image below depicts an excessively anteverted femur.